MDFahimAnjum/HugTokenCraft/README.md

 # HugTokenCraft
 **HugTokenCraft** is a user-friendly Python library that simplifies the process of modifying the vocabulary of a PreTrainedTokenizer from HuggingFace Transformers, making it accessible without additional training.
 As of now, this was validated for BertTokenizer, which is word-piece-based vocabulary.
+# Why choose HugTokenCraft?
+While adding new tokens to a pre-trained tokenizer is relatively simple, removing tokens however, is not straightforward.
+Specially, if you want to remove majority of the tokens, there will be inconsistencies with the special token ids.
+HugTokenCraft makes these operations very simple.

+## Useful for
+- Creating artifical language from existing one for Language models
+- Editing existing vocabulary

+# Features
+- Remove tokens from a pre-trained Tokenizer
+- Add tokens to a pre-trained Tokenizer
+- Change the maximum token length
+- Works even when majority of tokens are removed

 # Installation
 ### Install from PyPI